Meatloose/inline-chunks-html-webpack-plugin/README.md

 Inline Chunks Webpack Plugin
 ===================

-This is a [webpack](http://webpack.github.io/) plugin that inline your chunks that is written as links or script using [HtmlWebpackPlugin](https://github.com/ampedandwired/html-webpack-plugin).
+This is a [webpack](http://webpack.github.io/) plugin that inline your chunks that is written as link or script using [HtmlWebpackPlugin](https://github.com/ampedandwired/html-webpack-plugin).

-It can be use to inline manifest within script tag to save a http request as described in [this example](https://github.com/webpack/webpack/tree/master/examples/chunkhash).
-It is not limited to manifest chunk but can inline any other chunk.
+It both can be use to inline [manifest](https://github.com/webpack/webpack/tree/master/examples/chunkhash) & [css](https://github.com/webpack/webpack/blob/master/examples/code-splitted-css-bundle) within link or script tag to save a http request.

+It also can inline any other chunks.

 This plugin requires [HtmlWebpackPlugin](https://www.npmjs.com/package/html-webpack-plugin) v2.10.0 and above.